Atharva718/Project-AP/README.md

 npm run dev

 Access the Application:
-Open your browser and navigate to http://localhost:3000
+Open your browser and navigate

 Project Architecture